Call us now:

 Learn more about Thailand’s Labour Protection Act

 The Thai Labour Protection Act was first effective in 1998 and further amended in 2019.
-Its main function was to protect the rights of employees by clearly identifying the rights of employers.
+Its main function was to protect the rights of employees by and identifying the rights of employers.
 Other legal mechanisms that affect the work between the employer and the employee are the Labor Relations Act effective in 1975 and the Social Security Act effective in 1990 .

 The Labour Protection Act (LPA) in Thailand is a comprehensive legislation governing various aspects of labor and employment relations in the country.
 It establishes a legal framework defining the rights and responsibilities of employees and employers, covering issues such as working conditions, wages, benefits, termination, and dispute resolution.